-- Choice of Guardians – Guardians make decisions for children until they are no longer minors.
+Guardians make decisions for children until they are no longer minors.
 If you have young children (or plan to have children) appoint a guardian.
 Think carefully about the person you select, especially if you have particular views on issues such as education and religion.

-- Tenants in Common – If you own assets as ‘tenants in common’, you can choose where your portion of the asset is directed upon your death (rather than it reverting to the surviving tenant).
+If you own assets as ‘tenants in common’, you can choose where your portion of the asset is directed upon your death (rather than it reverting to the surviving tenant).
 This type of ownership may create a possible loss of the capital gains tax (CGT) exemption for your principal place of residence, however there are strategies that allow you to access CGT relief.
 Discuss these with an estate planning lawyer.

-- Gifts to a divorced spouse – If you get divorced, any gift to a divorced spouse is void under the Will.
+If you get divorced, any gift to a divorced spouse is void under the Will.
 However, if you wish to benefit a divorced spouse, your Will must be updated.
 Provided the divorced spouse is ‘financially dependent’ upon you, he/she will be classified as a dependant and therefore able to access concessional taxed benefits.
 Another strategy is to have a life insurance policy specifying the divorced spouse as a beneficiary.
 (This will not form part of your estate.)

-- Loans to beneficiaries – If you are owed outstanding loans by beneficiaries to your Will, you can choose to ‘forgive’ them upon your death.
+If you are owed outstanding loans by beneficiaries to your Will, you can choose to ‘forgive’ them upon your death.
 This means that the loan is not required to be paid back.

 The Right Time